microsoft/vs-intellicode/README.md

 If you are having issues with running the IntelliCode GitHub Action or would like to provide feedback, let the IntelliCode team know on [the IntelliCode GitHub issues community forum ](https://aka.ms/vsicissues).
 If you reproduce the problem before submitting your issue, please attach images and/or gifs to the issue to facilitate our investigations.
 Be sure to tag your issue with the tag `feedback` or `issue`

-**Not seeing any IntelliCode suggestions?**
+**Not seeing any IntelliCode completions in Visual Studio?**
-If you are not able to see any IntelliCode suggestions, you may have extensions installed that are overriding the IntelliSense UI.
+If you are not able to see any IntelliCode completions, you may have extensions installed that are overriding the IntelliSense UI.
 This can prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
 You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again.
 Or, if the extension supports it, turn off its auto-completion features.

 To report an IntelliCode` for Visual Studio bug, use the [Help > Send Feedback > Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio) menu.
 If you reproduce the problem before submitting the report, logs are automatically included in the report.